Temple: Hindu temple

 Hindu temples are known by many different names, varying on region and language, including Alayam, Mandir, Mandira, Ambalam, Gudi, Kavu, Koil, Kovil, Déul, Raul, Devasthana, Devalaya, Devayatan, Devakula, Devagiriha, Degul, Deva Mandiraya, and Devalayam.
-Hindu temple architecture is mainly divided into the Dravidian style of the south and the Nagara style of the north, with other regional styles.
+Hindu temple architecture is mainly divided into the Dravidian style of the south and the Nagara style of the north, with other regional styles including those ancient Hemadpanthi, Bhumija, Solanki, Maratha, and Chalukya style.

 The basic elements of the Hindu temple remain the same across all periods and styles.
 The most essential feature is the inner sanctuary, the garbhagriha or womb-chamber, where the primary murti or cult image of a deity is housed in a simple bare cell.
 Around this chamber there are often other structures and buildings, in the largest cases covering several acres.
 On the exterior, the garbhagriha is crowned by a tower-like shikhara, also called the vimana in the south.
 The shrine building may include an ambulatory for parikrama (circumambulation), one or more mandapas or congregation halls, and sometimes an antarala antechamber and porch between garbhagriha and mandapa.

 A Hindu temple is a symbolic house, the seat and dwelling of Hindu gods.
-It is a structure designed to bring human beings and gods together according to Hindu faith.
+It is a structure designed to bring human beings devotion and gods divine connection together according to Hindu faith.
 Inside its garbhagriha innermost sanctum, a Hindu temple contains a murti or Hindu god's image.
 Hindu temples are large and magnificent with a rich history.
 There is evidence of the use of sacred ground as far back as the Bronze Age and later during the Indus Valley civilization.

 Outside of the Indian subcontinent (India, Bangladesh and Nepal), Hindu temples have been built in various countries around the world.
 Either following the historic diffusion of Hinduism across Asia (e.g. ancient stone temples of Cambodia and Indonesia), or following the migration of the Indian Hindus' diaspora, to Western Europe (esp.
 Great Britain), North America (the United States and Canada), as well as Australia, Malaysia and Singapore, Mauritius and South Africa.